AxonIQ/axon-server-se/axonserver/README.txt

   is enough diskspace here.
 Losing this data means losing your Events-sourced Aggregates' state!
 Conversely, if you want a quick way to start from scratch, here's where to clean.
+* axoniq.axonserver.snapshot.storage
+  This setting determines where aggregate snapshots are stored.
 * axoniq.axonserver.controldb-path
   This setting determines where the message hub stores its information.
   Losing this data will affect Axon Server's ability to determine which